snafu-8i/amazon_clone.github.io/README.md

 The project is responsive and can be used on a mobile phone.
 It also keeps the products in the basket even with a refresh of the page.

+08/05/25 : The cart and article_cart were updated and are now written in POO.

 It should be updated in the next few months.